 4. Will the course cost any extra money beyond the course tuition cost?

-No. All materials required to complete each course are provided with purchase.
+No. All materials required to complete each course are provided with a purchase.
 Some extra-curricular activities may be offered in conjunction with each course.
 These activities are organized by local facilitators in some geographical areas, and there may be an additional cost to participate locally.
 The purpose of extra-curricular activities is to enhance the student experience, however, these activities are not academic requirements of the course.

 5. How much time should I plan to finish this course?